The many classical faces of quantum structures

-Algebraic quantum theory, as set out in the introduction, makes perfect sense in categories like that of sets and relations, too~\cite{coeckeheunenkissinger:channels}.
-However, in this generality it is not true that all classical subsystems determine a quantum system at all.
+Algebraic quantum theory, as set out in the introduction, makes perfect sense in categories such as sets and relations as well~\cite{coeckeheunenkissinger:channels}.
+However, in this generality, it is not true that all classical subsystems determine a quantum system at all.
 The previous theorem provides a counterexample.
-In commutative groupoids there can only be arrows $X \to X$, for arrows $g \colon X \to Y$ between different objects cannot commute with their inverse, as $g \circ g^{-1}=1_Y$ and $g^{-1} \circ g = 1_X$.
+In commutative groupoids, there can only be arrows $X \to X$, for arrows $g \colon X \to Y$ between different objects cannot commute with their inverse, as $g \circ g^{-1}=1_Y$ and $g^{-1} \circ g = 1_X$.
 Therefore, any arrow between different objects in a groupoid can never be recovered from any commutative subgroupoid.

 Similarly, quantum logic, as discussed in Section~\ref{sec:topos}, makes perfect sense in this general categorical setting~\cite{heunenjacobs:kernels}.
 Moreover, it matches neatly with algebraic quantum theory via taking projections~\cite{heunen:complementarity}.
 However, it is no longer true that commutative subalgebras correspond to Boolean sublattices.
 Again, a counterexample can be found using Theorem~\ref{thm:groupoids}~\cite{coeckeheunenkissinger:logic}.